 In the last decade, laser tag has seen a massive boom in popularity.
 So, it is no surprise that cruise lines are adding it to their offerings.
 First introduced in 2018, Battle for Planet Z brought an intergalactic glow-in-the-dark experience to Royal Caribbean’s Symphony of the Seas, Independence of the Seas and Mariner of the Seas.
 Here, passengers were transformed into teams of aliens and robots battling for control of the extra-terrestrial Planet Z.

-More recently, Royal Caribbean have expanded their laser tag offering.
+More recently, Royal Caribbean has expanded their laser tag offering.
 As part of their Royal Amplified refurbishment programme, Freedom of the Seas welcomed Clash for the Crystal City, a brand-new glow-in-the-dark laser tag experience.
 This fast-paced attraction sends passengers into the far-off future.
 Here, two lifeforms, Yetis and Snowshifters, battle it out to claim the mythical Crystal City.
 While Freedom of the Seas has only recently received sailing approval, Clash for the Crystal City is bound to be a hit among guests.

 Go-karting on Norwegian Cruise Line